AWS CodePipeline vs GitLab comparison

 Cons

-"AWS CodePipeline doesn't offer much room for customization.""The setup time is a bit long.""The product’s pricing needs improvement.""There could be a possibility of deploying tag-based conditions for different environments using the same code base.""If you're talking about multi-cloud, you can't use it.""AWS CodePipeline functions well, but there's room for improvement in providing technical support to regular customers who haven't purchased developer support.
+"AWS CodePipeline doesn't offer much room for customization.""The migration process from one source code to another needs improvement.""The tool does not provide automated features for evidence collection.""AWS CodePipeline functions well, but there's room for improvement in providing technical support to regular customers who haven't purchased developer support.
 I mean, having it available for everyone, even if it's not a 24-hour service.
-It would be more useful if specific support hours were available for assistance.""The solution could improve the documentation.
+It would be more useful if specific support hours were available for assistance.""If there are many dependancies involved in the setup, it may take a long time.""The product’s pricing needs improvement.""The solution could improve the documentation.
 Sometimes we have some issues with the documentation not updating after releasing .NET 6.
 We had some issues with building the code pipeline, and it was not updating the documentation.
 It's better to update the code documentation.""In the next release, I would like to see fewer timeout errors."

 More AWS CodePipeline Cons →